Updated: June 14, 2018

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 So how does this affect prices?

-Remember that in order to buy R22, you have to be an EPA-certified technician.
+Remember that in order to purchase R22, you have to be an EPA-certified technician.
 So, the normal homeowner isn’t able to purchase a cylinder themselves.
-Also, there are some firm regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
+In addition, there are some strict regulations now on how refrigerant is reclaimed and recycled, which increases expenses.
 This expense is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, how does this impact you?

 The cost of R22 is dramatically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.